Learn To Be: Service

+Learn To Be provides tutoring through a customized online classroom environment that has been open-sourced by BigBlueButton.
+Similar services include Tutor.com, which provides free tutoring to military families, and TutorChatLive, a non-profit founded by students from the Wharton School of the University of Pennsylvania.

+The tutors apply via an online form on the Foundation's website, and after a certification process and background check, are allowed to enter the community to pick up sessions.
+The Foundation and its University Chapters approach low-performing schools and schools in generally underserved areas, where students can gain access to the Learn To Be tutoring platform at a school computer lab or on a library computer.
+Students can request sessions in math, sciences, and language arts between 9am and 9pm, Pacific Time.
+The service is completely free and is supported by the Foundation which operates solely on donations from the community.

+In addition, online tutoring providers like Learn To Be assist homeschooled children with their academics.
+For example, Learn To Be is featured as a free homeschooling resource by Galileo Education, an academic support service run by Christa Novelli.

 Chapters

 UCLA

 Students at the University of California, Los Angeles established the first University Chapter of Learn To Be.
 They are currently officially registered with the University.

 UT Austin

 Learn To Be is an officially registered student organization at The University of Texas at Austin.
 The organization is advised by Dr. Prabhudev Konana, a professor in the Department of Information, Risk, and Operations Management at the McCombs School of Business.

 UT Dallas

 Derek Chui, 19, a Collegium V Honors student, established a chapter at UT Dallas.
 The chapter works with the McKinney Independent School District and Plano Independent School District, tutoring on-site and online.

 Syracuse University

 The Learn To Be Chapter at Syracuse University works with Say Yes to Education in the local Syracuse school districts to provide free tutoring to underprivileged students.
 Michael Hu, the Renee Crown Honors student at Syracuse who founded the chapter, was featured in the Honors Messenger Newsletter.